baranekrem/LowPassFilter_Python/README.md

 ## Getting Started

-As you can see, We designed Passive RC Low Pass Filter.
+As you can see, we designed Passive RC Low Pass Filter.
 This algorithm comes from Bilinear Z Transform form Analog Filter.
 I explaned math analysis in my web site.
 If you want see, you can visit my web site